On Thursday, May 23, Tom and I drove ten hours from Columbus, Ohio to Seaford, Delaware to visit her.

 "I was just wondering if you take pictures of the toilets when you use the bathrooms."

-I informed her that as a matter of fact I have been known to snap a shot of a toilet if I came a cross a particularly distinctive one,
+I informed her that as a matter of fact I have been known to snap a shot of a toilet if I came a cross a particularly distinctive one, such as this Toto Washlet I encountered in a mall bathroom in Honolulu.

 Here are some pictures of her taken during World War II, during which she was an Army nurse,

-When dinnertime rolled around we headed over to another of my mom's favorite local restaurants,
+When dinnertime rolled around we headed over to another of my mom's favorite local restaurants, the Golden Eagle,